mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Portal Enhancements

-* Its now possible to [convert](/developerportal/deploy/global-operator/#convert-standard-operator-to-global-operator) a Standard namespace to a Global Operator managed namespace using the **Convert Namespace** button available in Cluster details page.
-This feature is available from Operator v2.18 onwards.
+* You can now [convert](/developerportal/deploy/global-operator/#convert-standard-operator-to-global-operator) a Standard namespace to a Global Operator managed namespace using the **Convert Namespace** button available in Cluster details page.
+This feature is available from Operator v2.18.

 ### July 4th, 2024